Siege of Paris (1590): Siege

-On 7 May, Henry's army surrounded the city, imposing a blockade and burnt windmills to prevent food from reaching Paris.
+On 7 May, Henry's army surrounded the city, imposing a blockade and burning windmills to prevent food from reaching Paris.
 Henry had at this point only around 12,000–13,000 troops, facing defenders estimated at 30,000, mostly militia.
 Owing to the limited amount of heavy siege artillery that Henry had brought, it was thought that the Catholic city could only be compelled to surrender through starvation.
 The city's defence was placed in the hands of the young Charles Emmanuel, Duke of Nemours.

 Henry set up his artillery on the hills of Montmartre, and bombarded the city from there.
 In July his force was swelled by reinforcements to 25,000 and by August he had overrun all the suburbs outside the city walls.
 Henry tried to negotiate the surrender of Paris, but his terms were rejected and the siege continued.